geofrancis/SBUS-to-IBUS/README.md

 # SBUS-to-IBUS
-Converts standard  SBUS to IBUS using arduino pro mini.
+Converts standard  SBUS to IBUS using arduino pro mini for use with hoverboards.